🔢

 Why Hexadecimal in Programming?

-Hex is popular in programming because it maps cleanly to binary: each hex digit represents exactly 4 bits.
-A full byte (8 bits) is always two hex digits.
-This makes reading memory addresses, color codes and bitmasks much easier than looking at long binary strings.
+Hex is popular because it maps cleanly to binary: each hex digit represents exactly 4 bits.
+A full byte (8 bits) is always two hex digits — making memory addresses, color codes and bitmasks far easier to read than their binary equivalents.
+0xFF is immediately readable as "max byte value"; the binary equivalent 11111111 requires counting eight ones.
+CSS colors use hex (#1A2B3C), network masks use hex, and debug output from low-level tools is always hex.

 Frequently Asked Questions